Ryael/avarice/README.md

 1. As a first-time player, I want to easily understand the main purpose of the game.
 2. As a first-time player, I want to learn how to navigate the map and interact with items.
 3. As a first-time player, I want to learn about the world and the lore.
-4. As a first-time player, I want to learn about the monster and how to deal with it.
+4. As a first-time player, I want to learn about the monster.
 5. As a first-time player, I want to know what the criteria for the different endings is.
 6. As a first-time player, I want to not be overwhelmed by text appearing on screen.
 7. As a first-time player, I want to be able to see previously displayed text within rooms.